DeveloppeurPascal/Socket-Messaging-Code-Generator/README.md

 If you found a security issue please don't report it publicly before a patch is available.
 Explain the case by [sending a private message to the author](https://developpeur-pascal.fr/nous-contacter.php).

 You also can fork the repository and contribute by submitting pull requests if you want to help.
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## Dual licensing model

-This project is distributed under [AGPL 3.0 or later](https://choosealicense.com/licenses/agpl-3.0/) license.

-If you want to use it or a part of it in your projects but don't want to share the sources or don't want to distribute your project under the same license you can buy the right to use it under the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) or a dedicated license ([contact the author](https://developpeur-pascal.fr/nous-contacter.php) to explain your needs).

 ## Support the project and its author